Udhampur district: Religion

-Language
+Languages

-At the time of the 2011 census, 81.36% of the population spoke Dogri, 5.18% Gojri, 3.67% Hindi, 2.81% Gaddi, 1.35% Pahari and 1.30% Kashmiri as their first language.
+At the time of the 2011 census, 81.36% of the population spoke Dogri, 5.18% Gojri, 3.67% Hindi, 2.81% Gaddi, 1.35% Pahadi and 1.30% Kashmiri as their first language.

-Tourist attractions
+Notable sites

-Mansar lake: Mansar is a lake fringed by forest-covered hills, over a mile in length by half-a-mile in width.
+Mansar Lake: Mansar is a lake fringed by forest-covered hills, over a mile in length by half-a-mile in width.
 Surinsar-Mansar Lakes is designated as Ramsar Convention in November 2005.
 Besides being an excursion destination in the state, it is also a holy site, sharing the legend and sanctity of Lake Manasarovar.
-On the Eastern Bank of the Lake there is a shrine to Sheshnag, a snake with six heads.
+On the eastern bank of the lake there is a shrine to Sheshnag, a snake with six heads.

-View of sanasar lake in summers.
+View of Sanasar Lake in summers.

-Surinsar Lake: Surinsar Lake is surrounded by thickly wooded mountain ranges and it is a picnic spot.
+Surinsar Lake: Surinsar Lake is surrounded by thickly wooded mountain ranges.
 Surinsar Lake and Mansar Lake are considered to be twin lakes; Mansar is located 30 km away from it.
 The Surinsar Mansar Wildlife Sanctuary is located in the midst of both the lakes and supports 3 mammalian species and 15 avifauna species including crane.
 According to Hindu mythological legends, the origin of the lake is closely associated with the legendary warrior of Mahabharat, Arjun.
 It is said to believe that Arjun shot an arrow in to the Mansar and a spring gushed of the earth and now it is known as Surinsar Lake.

 Dr. Syama Prasad Mookerjee Tunnel: It is India's longest road tunnel with a length of 9.28 km (5.8 mi).
 It is the first tunnel in the India with a fully integrated tunnel control system.
 The tunnel reduces the distance between Jammu and Srinagar by 30 km and travel time by two hours.
 The all-weather tunnel bypasses snowfall and avalanche prone areas in winter at places like Patnitop, Kud, and Batote that obstruct NH 44 every winter and cause long queues of vehicles - sometimes for days at length.